Gordon633/base-time-stamp/README.md

 Each successful interaction records a timestamp through the configured `BaseTimeStamp` contract.

 If the contract address or metadata configuration is incorrect, timestamp creation may fail.

+## Deployment Notes

+Make sure the contract address in `lib/abi.ts` matches the contract deployed on Base mainnet.

+Make sure the `base:app_id` value in `app/layout.tsx` matches the app configuration.

+Make sure the builder code in `lib/wagmi.ts` is set before redeploying.